guto-monteiro/guto-monteiro/_pages/about.md

 <p style="text-align: center;">"Essentially, all life depends upon the soil.
 There can be no life without soil and no soil without life.
 They have evolved together."
   (C. Kellogg)</p>

 I am a soil microbial and chemical ecologist fascinated by plant-soil-microbes interactions.
-My goal as a (microbial) researcher is to explore the complex interactions between the aboveground plants and the belowground soil and microbes in tropical ecosystems in the context of climate change.
+My goal as a researcher is to explore the complex interactions between aboveground plants and the belowground soil and microbes in tropical ecosystems, in the context of climate change.